 As one New York Times reader commented, “Are people routinely being destroyed by the flu or something?”
 The answer is yes.
 Last year’s flu season was particularly brutal, leaving a record-breaking number of victims in its wake.
 A total of 80,000 individuals died due to the flu and resulting complications in this country alone, the largest number of deaths in over 40 years according to the CDC.
 During one January week, the flu accounted for over 10% of this country’s deaths.

-The challenge for primary care providers is making sure your patients get the flu shot when it is most effective — ideally by the end of October.
+The challenge for primary care providers is making sure your patients get the flu shot when it is most effective—ideally by the end of October.
 Not only does this mean healthier patients, boosting the value of your practice, it can also be a good opportunity to connect with your patients on additional health goals including chronic disease management and more.
 And at roughly $25 payment per shot, it’s an opportunity to drive revenue for your practice.

 But communicating the importance of the flu vaccine to a broad and diverse patient panel and seamlessly getting them in the door can be challenging.
 Text messaging can offer a cost-effective solution.

-Smart conversations can help you reach your patients that need a flu shot, targeting parents of young children or the elderly, for example, with custom messages.
+Smart Conversations can help you reach your patients that need a flu shot, targeting parents of young children or the elderly, for example, with custom messages.
 Take a look at this video to see Luma Health’s Chief Medical Officer, Dr. Ekram, show how texts can be used to remind patients to get the flu shot.
-Then, with intelligent scheduling, you can get your patients through the door quickly, allowing them to respond via text with a time that works for them.
+Then, with Intelligent Scheduling, you can get your patients through the door quickly, allowing them to respond via text with a time that works for them.

 To learn more about the current flu season, check out the CDC’s 2018-2019 Flu Season web page.
-To learn more about Smart Conversations and Intelligent Scheduling, take a look at Luma Health’s product page.
+To learn more about Smart Conversations and Intelligent Scheduling, take a look at Luma Health’s platform page.